UP929312/CommunityAPI/README.md

 Then we calculate some extras for base items:
 - If it has hot potato books, add the price of a HPB for each book, and the price of a FPB for each fuming potato book.
 - If it's been recombobulated, add the price of a recombobulator 3000 to the value.
-- If it's a dungeon item, give the rough value in essence for each item (and each star).
+- If it's a dungeon item, give the rough value in essence for each item (and each star), including the price of the Master Stars.
 - It it has a reforge stone applied to it, calculate the cost of the reforge stone, as well as the cost to apply it.
 - If it has a talisman enrichment, add the price of that enrichment from BIN.
 - If it's a Wooden Sword with a "Wood Singularity" added to it, add the price of that item from the BIN.
 - If it has an "Art Of War" books added to it, add the price of that book from the BIN to the value.
 - For each enchantment, add the cost of the enchanted book from BIN to the item.
 - If the item is a drill, add the cost of each upgrade from the BIN to the value.
+- If it's a hoe, 1,000,000 for a mathematical blueprint, plus the number of digits on the counter, rounded down to the nearest power of 10.
 - And if there's more than one item, e.g. a stack of enchanted diamond blocks, it multiplies the value by the amount of items.